pypa/pipx/docs/docs.md

 positional arguments:
   package               Name of the existing pipx-managed Virtual Environment
                         to inject into
-  dependencies          the packages to inject into the Virtual Environment
+  dependencies          the packages to inject into the Virtual Environment--
+                        either package name or pip package spec

 optional arguments:
   -h, --help            show this help message and exit